emrecosar/ficisertligi/_posts/2020-12-27-american-oak.md

 Auchentoshan (Est. 1824) is the only Scotch Distillery which uses triple distillation and the name means "Corner of the Field" in Scottish Gaelic.
 American Oak was first released in 2014, before that its name was "Au Classic".

-Nose starts with grass, green apple, vanilla, orange peels and ends with nutmeg and light caramel.
+Nose; starts with grass, green apple, vanilla, orange peels and ends with nutmeg and light caramel.
 Palate; more nutmeg, sweetness and oak.
 Young age and triple distillation gives whisky a fresh, light and spicy style.
 Finish; ginger, cinnamon, more spice, short and hot.

 NAS (No Age Statement), 40% abv, coloured with caramel, matured in first-fill North American bourbon casks.
 These casks are selected from the higher and lower shelfs of the distillery warehouse and gathered together before bottling.